-The Gujarat Institute Disaster Management (GIDM), in partnership with GSDMA and other research institutions has capacity development as one of its major responsibilities, along with training, research, documentation and development of a State level information base.
-The GIDM will play an important role in developing and facilitating the implementation of a State training schedule for Disaster Management.
+The National Institute Disaster Management (NIDM), in partnership with other research institutions has capacity development as one of its major responsibilities, along with training, research, documentation and development of a National level information base.
+The NIDM will play an important role in developing and facilitating the implementation of a National training schedule for Disaster Management.
 NDRF can also support capacity development and training needs of SDRF, Civil Defense, community and volunteers in preparedness and response.
+At the state level the major responsibility of the training in disaster management lies with the GSDMA and GIDM.
 Also, the training would be conducted in all other state level training institutions.